 Imagine the character you can add to projects now?
 Not only solid colours of vinyl, but patterned vinyl for your text, or in patches on clothes, or on images on totes, or on themed pillows!
 Seriously.
 Head swimming with ideas.
 But back to my DIY baby onesies…

-I used my Cricut Maker for this project, but any of the Cricut machines will work.
+I used my Cricut Machine for this project, but any of the Cricut machines will work.

 Here’s everything you need to make your Baby Onesies: